andrew/ultimate-awesome/README.md

 - [awesome-sap](https://github.com/salvatorelaspata/awesome-sap) - A curated list of awesome tips and tricks in the sap ecosystem.
 - [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.
 - [awesome-discord-bot-tools](https://github.com/shitcorp/awesome-discord-bot-tools) - A curated collection of tools for developers working on Discord bots.
+- [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-vlms-strawberry](https://github.com/thomasvonwu/awesome-vlms-strawberry) - A collection of VLMs papers, blogs, and projects, with a focus on VLMs in Autonomous Driving and related reasoning techniques.
 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.